 As sellers, most of us have learned that sales activities lead to tangible, measurable results in a predictable timeframe.
 By nature, selling is perceived as a transaction with a clear correlation between sales activities and deals closed.
 With that mindset, it would be a safe bet to assume that social selling would be no different.

-But, as time went on, our team of advisors began to question their tactics.
+But, as time went on, our team of advisors began to question their social selling strategy and tactics.
 Since they weren’t seeing quick, tangible results from their weekly engagement activities, their interest began to wane.
 After conversations with team members, we realized that we had set the wrong expectations.

 New name, new mindset